Workshops, Adventures, Residencies and Camps

 Habitat Restoration Adventures

-The Blue Carbon Workshop addresses the relationships between ecosystem services provided by salt marshes and sea level rise in Galveston Bay.
+Artist Boat’s newest Eco-Art Workshop and Adventure series!
+The STEAM Powered series addresses the relationships between ecosystem services provided by salt marshes and sea level rise in Galveston Bay.
 The program is designed to increase knowledge, vocabulary, and skills of middle school students and empower them to learn about, understand, and share knowledge about difficult concepts (sea level rise, carbon sequestration, blue carbon, carbon cycle, ecosystem services, and climate change).

-Explore, Observe, and Create in the Artist Boat Eco-Art Camp Sessions!
-Artist Boat Eco-Art Campers will experience true science and art enrichment with outdoor activities and art projects.
-Join us for inspirational education!
+Art meets science in the Artist Boat Eco-Art Camp Sessions!
+Artist Boat Eco-Art Campers will experience true science and art enrichment with the creation of Eco-Art to beautify yards and homes.
+Join us for inspirational education.

-Registration is required and spaces are limited to 10 students to ensure small camp size and individual attention.
-Have questions?
-Give us a call!
-409-632-0388.
+Registration is required and spaces are limited to ensure small camp size and individual attention.
+Holiday Camp sessions are $40 per half day sessions.
+To register, please call 409-632-0388.

 Eco-Art Residencies integrate art and science and are delivered to students as enrichment through after-school programs, summer programs, or during the school year.
 Each residency results in a work of art that demonstrates the knowledge gained during the residency.
 The scope, scale, and price of the residencies are customized for the needs of the campus community.
 Residences, therefore, have culminated in the creation of small take-home projects and large murals, mosaics, and metal sculptures that have become permanent learning legacy installations on campuses throughout the area.